Great Times for a Great Cause

 Big Brothers Big Sisters Annual Golf Classic

-This year's 31st Annual Golf Classic was on Friday, September 22, 2017 at Canyon Ridge Golf Course.
+This year's 32nd Annual Golf Classic was on Monday, September 24, 2018 at Signal Mountain Golf and Country Club.

 Each year, teams of four get together to help make a difference in the life of children in the Chattanooga area.
 This fundraiser allows us to continue serving the children who currently have a Big Brother or a Big Sister.
 It also enables us to reach out to the children who are on our waiting list.
 Thanks for helping Start Something in our community.

 We hope to see you at next year's tournament!